hassaanhashmi/gym-cstr-optim/README.md

-# gym-cstr-optim
-A toolkit for comparing reinforcement learning algorithms for constrained optimization.
+### OpenAI Gym based toolkit for developing and comparing reinforcement learning algorithms for constrained optimization.